InfinityAlgo-Academy/LightHouse/readme.md

 * **[Screpy](https://screpy.com)** - Screpy is a web analysis tool that can analyze all pages of your websites in one dashboard and monitor them with your team.
 It's powered by Lighthouse and it also includes some different analysis tools (SERP, W3C, Uptime, etc).
 Screpy has free and paid plans.

-* **[Lighthouse Keeper](https://lighthouse-keeper.com/)** - Lighthouse Keeper monitors your pages' Lighthouse scores and notifies you if they drop below your thresholds.
-Lighthouse Keeper is a free service that monitors up to 3 URLs once per day.

 * **[Siteimprove Performance](https://siteimprove.com/en/performance/)** — Siteimprove Performance is a web Performance monitoring solution that enables a marketer, manager or decision maker to understand and optimize website load times.
 Get easy-to-use insights with a focus on quick and impactful wins.
 Siteimprove Performance is a paid product with a free 14-day trial.

 * **[SpeedCurve](https://speedcurve.com)** — SpeedCurve is a tool for continuously monitoring web performance across different browsers, devices, and regions.
 It can aggregate any metric including Lighthouse scores across multiple pages and sites, and allows you to set performance budgets with Slack or email alerts.
 SpeedCurve is a paid product with a free 30-day trial.

-* **[Speedrank](https://speedrank.app)** - Speedrank monitors the performance of your website in the background.
-It displays Lighthouse reports over time and delivers recommendations for improvement.
-Speedrank is a paid product with 14-day-trial.

 * **[Foo](https://www.foo.software/lighthouse)** - Lighthouse-as-a-service offering free and premium plans.
 Provides monitoring and historical reporting of Lighthouse audits with CircleCI, GitHub, and other integrations.
 Features include Slack notifications, PR comment reporting and more.